 (return)

-Likewise, the difference between words, phrases, clauses, and sentences might hardly play a role on the level of sensorimotor control: Frequently used phrases and short sentences like “How do you do?” might be produced like words by means of only one speaking program; but to learn a new and long word – for example, a German compound like Bundesverfassungsgerichtsurteil (= federal constitutional court act) might require sequencing, similar as normally required in sentence production.
+Likewise, the difference between words, phrases, clauses, and sentences might hardly play a role in motor control.
+Frequently used phrases and short sentences such as “How do you do?” might be produced like words by only one speaking program; but to learn a new and long word, for example, a German compound like Bundesverfassungsgerichtsurteil (federal constitutional court act) might require sequencing, similar to what is normally required in sentence production.

 (return)